-Sure.
-So I think, I suppose how it's progressed is that you would and the past, you might have always had an ESG person who looked at everything.
+I suppose how it's progressed is that you would in the past, you might have always had an ESG person who looked at everything.
 They were all encompassing, all singing, all dancing, and now it's broadened.
-I'm still part of like, a small asset manager.
-But what I have seen across the market is at some of the, the larger, some of our larger, asset managers is that you would have more sort of niche roles based on different themes as an ESG.
+I'm still part of like a small asset manager, but what I have seen across the market is at some of the, the larger, some of our larger, asset managers is that you would have more sort of niche roles based on different themes as an ESG.

 So you might have like a net zero carbon lead, you might have a social or community like focused person.
 You would have a nature and biodiversity person.
-So you might be given a lane in ESG if that makes sense.
+So you might be given a lane in ESG, if that makes sense.
 That might be I suppose that's for for organizations that are much larger and probably more advanced.
-I would say there's still a big part of the market which are still looking just for the all singing, all dancing strategic ESG people, which I'm definitely, I'm definitely one of those like Jack of all trades.
+I would say there's still a big part of the market which are still looking just for the all singing, all dancing strategic ESG people, which I'm definitely I'm definitely one of those like Jack of all trades I know a lot about like lots of different things, but.